Congruences involving binomial coefficients and Ap\'ery-like numbers: 1. Introduction

-In [38] Zagier stated that $\{A'_n\},\ \{f_n\},\ \{S_n\},\ \{a_n\},\ \{Q_n\}$ and $\{W_n\}$ are second kind Ap\'ery-like sequences with $(a,b,c)=(11,3,-1),(7,2,-8),(12,4,32),(10,3,9),(-17,-6,72), (-9,$ $-3,27)$ respectively.
+In [41] Zagier stated that $\{A'_n\},\ \{f_n\},\ \{S_n\},\ \{a_n\},\ \{Q_n\}$ and $\{W_n\}$ are the second kind of Ap\'ery-like sequences with $(a,b,c)=(11,3,-1),(7,2,-8),(12,4,32),(10,3,9),(-17,-6,72),$ $ (-9,-3,27)$, respectively.
 The sequence $\{f_n\}$ is called Franel numbers.
-In [13,29,30] the author systematically investigated identities and congruences for sums involving $S_n$ or $f_n$.
-For $\{A'_n\},\ \{f_n\},\ \{S_n\},\ \{a_n\},\ \{Q_n\}$ and $\{W_n\}$ see A005258, A000172, A081085, A002893, A093388 and A291898 in Sloane's database ``The On-Line Encyclopedia of Integer Sequences".
+In [14,31,32] the author systematically investigated identities and congruences for sums involving $S_n$ or $f_n$.
+For $\{A'_n\},\ \{f_n\},\ \{S_n\},\ \{a_n\},\ \{Q_n\}$ and $\{W_n\}$, see A005258, A000172, A081085, A002893, A093388 and A291898 in Sloane's database [40].
 Ap\'ery-like numbers have fascinating properties and they are concerned with Picard-Fuchs differential equation, modular forms, hypergeometric series, elliptic curves, series for $\f 1{\pi}$, supercongruences, binary quadratic forms, combinatorial identities, Bernoulli numbers and Euler numbers.
-See typical papers [1,2,3,6,8,9,10,12,16,19,28,33,34,37].
+See typical papers [1,2,3,6,8,9,10,11,13,17,18,21,30,35,36,39].
 For $a\in\Bbb Z$ and given odd prime $p$ let $\sls ap$ be the Legendre symbol.
 For a prime $p$ let $\Bbb Z_p$ be the set of rational numbers whose denominator is not divisible by $p$.
 For positive integers $a,b$ and $n$, if $n=ax^2+by^2$ for some integers $x$ and $y$, we briefly write that $n=ax^2+by^2$.

 In Section 2 we obtain some congruences for sums involving $W_n$.
-From [9] we know that We prove the $p-$analogue of (1.3): where $p>3$ is a prime, $x\in\Bbb Z_p$ and $(x+3)(1+9x+27x^2)(1+9x)(1+27x^2)(1-27x^2)\not\e 0\mod p$.
+From [9, (6.4)] we know that We prove the $p-$analogue of (1.3): where $p>3$ is a prime, $x\in\Bbb Z_p$ and $(x+3)(1+9x+27x^2)(1+9x)(1+27x^2)(1-27x^2)\not\e 0\mod p$.

 Suppose that $p>3$ is a prime, $n\in\Bbb Z_p$ and $n(n-12)\not\e 0\mod p$.
-In Section 2 we show that As consequences, we determine $\sum_{k=0}^{p-1}\b{2k}k\f{W_k}{m^k}\mod p$ for $m=-640332,-5292,-972,-108,$ $-44,-27,8,54,243$ by using binary quadratic forms.
+In Section 2, we show that As consequences, we determine $\sum_{k=0}^{p-1}\b{2k}k\f{W_k}{m^k}\mod p$ for $m=-640332,-5292,-972,-108,$ $-44,-27,8,54,243$ by using binary quadratic forms.
 We also determine $W_{\f{p-1}2}$, $\sum_{k=0}^{p-1}\f{W_k}{(-3)^k}$, $\sum_{k=0}^{p-1}\f{W_k}{(-9)^k}$ and $\sum_{k=0}^{p-1}\b{2k}k\f{W_k}{(-12)^k}$ modulo $p$.